The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Introduction

-Therefore, in this paper we leverage speech translation as an extra pretraining task.
-As shown in Figure~\ref{Fig:arch}, the model is first pretrained on speech translation between English and French in both directions, then fine-tuned on downstream tasks with an additional classifier module, reusing the encoder.
-Furthermore, unlike knowledge for self-supervised objectives loosely connected to target tasks, knowledge to perform generic tasks like ASR and ST that link speech to semantic-rich texts would be more useful.
-Therefore, we also attempt to preserve such knowledge by multi-task learning, as well as regularizers derived from continual learning for parameter preservation, including L2-SP \cite{DBLP:conf/icml/LiGD18} and EWC \cite{kirkpatrick2017overcoming}, which show benefits especially in low-resource cases.
+Furthermore, unlike knowledge for self-supervised objectives loosely connected to target SLU tasks, knowledge to handle tasks with closer link to semantics such as ST will be more valuable, following our core hypothesis.
+Hence it should be helpful to preserve such knowledge instead of direct fine-tuning with the risk of catastrophic forgetting.
+Therefore, we introduce multi-task learning as well as Bayesian regularizers for knowledge preservation, namely L2-SP \cite{DBLP:conf/icml/LiGD18} and EWC \cite{kirkpatrick2017overcoming}, which show benefits especially in low-resource cases.

-We evaluate our methods on a variety of tasks for semantic understanding of speech, including existing benchmarks: SLURP \cite{DBLP:conf/emnlp/BastianelliVSR20} and MINDS-14 \cite{DBLP:conf/emnlp/GerzSKMLSMWV21} for monolingual and multilingual intent classification (IC), plus NMSQA \cite{DBLP:conf/interspeech/LinCCYCD0MLL22} for spoken question answering (SQA).
-We then create a French version of SLURP for cross-lingual transfer using both synthetic and real speech, and follow \citet{DBLP:conf/acl-convai/HuangRRZBL22} to create a dataset on summarizing spoken news into a short headline.
-On all the tasks, our approach outperforms previous state-of-the-art and ASR pretraining, often by a large margin.

 To summarize, our contributions are three-fold: